raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 ---
 layout: post
 date: 2016-12-13 14:45:42 +0100
-title: 'Micro-services coupling problems'
+title: Microservices coupling problems examples
 comments: true
-categories: micro-services coupling problems kafka data pipeline
+categories: microservices coupling problems kafka data pipeline
+description:
 ---
 ## Abstract

-Following the micro-services architecture implies that each service has its own private data store, specific to its own needs (SQL DB, cache DB, document store, etc).
+Following the microservices architecture implies that each service has its own private data store, specific to its own needs (SQL DB, cache DB, document store, etc).
 This architecture has lots of benefits we won't detail here.
 But it also creates new challenges.

 How do you implement business transactions that are consistent between your services?